 Nineveh Iraq Travel Guide

 Many iconic landmarks were damaged or destroyed during the ISIS occupation and subsequent liberation battle.
-Many are under reconstruction or remain inaccessible to the general public.
+Many are under reconstruction or remain inaccessible to the main public.

-The city's historical sites are a tribute to its lengthy and storied past, from historic times Assyrian capitals to medieval Islamic centers.
+The city's historical sites are evidence of its extended and storied past, from historic times Assyrian capitals to medieval Islamic centers.

-All these places are not open for general visitors.
+All these sites are not open for general visitors.
 Specific permissions and security are necessary.

 Historic Dominican church, damaged during conflict, under reconstruction (UNESCO support).

-Syriac Catholic monastery to the southeast of Mosul, damaged by ISIS, undergoing restoration.
+Syriac Catholic monastery southeast of Mosul, damaged by ISIS, undergoing restoration.
 Access needs significant security planning.

 Historically present, most are destroyed or no longer active holy places.